-The result should be a 401 response signalling that authentication is required.
+The result should be a 401 response signaling that authentication is required.
 The output should look something like the following:

 * About to connect() to localhost port 8080 (#0) * Trying 127.0.0.1... connected * Connected to localhost (127.0.0.1) port 8080 (#0) * Server auth using Basic with user 'admin' > GET /geoserver/wfs?request=getcapabilities HTTP/1.1 > Authorization: Basic YWRtaW46Z2Vvc2VydmVy > User-Agent: curl/7.19.7 (universal-apple-darwin10.0) libcurl/7.19.7 OpenSSL/0.9.8r zlib/1.2.3 > Host: localhost:8080 > Accept: */* > < HTTP/1.1 401 Full authentication is required to access this resource < Set-Cookie: JSESSIONID=1dn2bi8qqu5qc;Path=/geoserver < WWW-Authenticate: Digest realm="GeoServer Realm", qop="auth", nonce="MTMzMzQzMDkxMTU3MjphZGIwMWE4MTc1NmRiMzI3YmFiODhmY2NmZGQ2MzEwZg==" < Content-Type: text/html; charset=iso-8859-1 < Content-Length: 1491 < Server: Jetty(6.1.8) < <html> <head> <meta http-equiv="Content-Type" content="text/html; charset=ISO-8859-1"/> <title>Error 401 Full authentication is required to access this resource</title> </head> ...

-Execute the same command but specify the --digest option to tell curl to use digest authentication rather than digest authentication:
+Execute the same command but specify the --digest option to tell curl to use digest authentication rather than basic authentication:

 curl --digest -v -u admin:geoserver -G "http://localhost:8080/geoserve/wfs?request=getcapabilities"